smart-data-lake/getting-started/presentation/lecture_notes.md

 D is correct!
 </details>

-</details>When the run crashes we want to restart from where we left and only run remaining tasks.
+When the run crashes we want to restart from where we left and only run remaining tasks.
 Especially when handling large datasets.
 * requires states (`--state-path`)

 Let's try.